-The Conduct Administrator shall maintain conduct records and a disciplinary tracking system, which shall include, but not be limited to, the accused student's name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant by the Conduct Administrator.
+The Director of Student Conduct and Community Standards shall maintain conduct records and a disciplinary tracking system, which shall include, but not be limited to, the accused student's name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant.
 Such information shall be maintained in accordance with the provisions of the Federal Educational Rights and Privacy Act.
-Disciplinary records shall be made available to conduct bodies and University officials designated in the Code, as necessary.
+Disciplinary records shall be made available to conduct bodies and University officials designated in the Code as necessary.

-Students may arrange to review their own disciplinary records by contacting the Office of the Associate Vice President for Student Affairs and Enrollment Management.
-Except as provided in the Student Code, pursuant to a lawfully issued subpoena, or pursuant to any other lawful order, the University shall not communicate a student's disciplinary record and related information to any person or agency without the prior written consent of the student.
+Students may arrange to review their own disciplinary records by contacting the Office of the Vice President for Enrollment Management and Student Experience.
+Except as provided in the Student Code, pursuant to a lawfully issued subpoena or pursuant to any other lawful order, the University shall not communicate a student's disciplinary record and related information to any person or agency without the prior written consent of the student.

-Upon graduation, the student's confidential record may be expunged of disciplinary actions, other than Disciplinary Suspension or Dismissal, upon application to the Vice President for Student Affairs and Enrollment Management.
+Upon graduation, the student's confidential record may be expunged of disciplinary actions, other than Disciplinary Suspension or Dismissal, upon application to the Vice President for Enrollment Management and Student Experience.
 Otherwise, the confidential record will be retained for a period of six years after the student's date of graduation.
-Cases involving Disciplinary Suspension or Dismissal will be retained permanently, and may only be expunged upon successful application to the Vice President for Student Affairs and Enrollment Management.
+Cases involving Disciplinary Suspension or Dismissal will be retained permanently and may only be expunged upon successful application to the Vice President for Enrollment Management and Student Experience.